kibanez/preprocess_CAF_python3/README.md

 ### 1. Work on the config file and use it to point to all the necessary files
-Use the example [config](https://github.com/AstraZeneca-CGR/preprocess_CAF/blob/master/configuration_files/preprocessing_config.cfg) file as a template to define the locations of all the files and variables.

 ### 2. Load the virtual environment
 ```